Discover exclusive cruise offers from our Memorial Day Cruise Deals

 4. Toys that can cause trouble

 If you are bored onboard, you might be tempted to bring out your footwear with heels for fun on the cruise.
-However, it is better to not do it.
+However, it is better not to do it.
 This is because these kinds of toys can cause trouble for your fellow cruisers.
 Also, you can avoid other types of toys, including kites, boats, or drones, as these might be confiscated.

-Instead of those, you can carry board games, or small video games if you are traveling with kids.
-However, in most cases, these are not required as most cruises have gaming areas for both toddlers and teenagers.
-However, if you are seeking adventure there are a rock-climbing wall, water slide, zip line, ropes course, skydiving, ice skating rink, and bowling areas onboard.
+Instead of those, you can carry board games or small video games if you are traveling with kids.
+However, in most cases, these are not required, as most cruises have gaming areas for both toddlers and teenagers.
+However, if you are seeking adventure, there are a rock-climbing wall, water slide, zip line, ropes course, skydiving, ice skating rink, and bowling areas onboard.

 5. Home cooked foods